FireML-Dev/ChestSearch/README.md

 A Paper plugin that allows players to find items in nearby chests with a single command.

-Checks all blocks within range (configurable in config.yml) of the player.
+All blocks within range of the player are checked.
+The range can be configured in config.yml.

 ### Commands
 | Command               | Arguments | Permission            | Description                                                                                                                 |